 3) Self-acceptance and compassion.
 I am not perfect and that’s okay.
 You don’t have to be perfect to be successful.
 But, I do have to accept myself and all my strengths, weaknesses and quirks.
-(Just take a look at me in the above photo, all dressed in black standing in front of people playing in the sand.
-My Phoenix-based body was feeling chilly at the English seaside where the temperature never made it above 70!
-I needed a sweater even if I looked ridiculous.)
-Learn to treat yourself as well as or better than you would your best friend.
+Learn to treat yourself as well as or better than you would your best friend!

 4) Self-Care.
 You need to make yourself a priority, figure out what you need and learn how to give it to yourself.
 Taking charge of your body, your mind, and your health is an incredibly empowering experience that spills over into every aspect of your life.
 Once you get a taste, you don’t want to let it go.

 5) Patience.
 There’s no silver bullet.
 No quick-fix.
 It’s all about small changes.
 Lasting change comes from making incremental changes over time.
 Slow and steady really does win the weight loss race.